-Bin He is the Trustee Professor and Head of the Department of Biomedical Engineering, and Professor by courtesy in the Department of Electrical and Computer Engineering, and Professor of the Neuroscience Institute at Carnegie Mellon University.
-Dr. He has made significant research and education contributions to the field of neuroengineering and biomedical imaging, including functional biomedical imaging, multimodal neuroimaging, and noninvasive brain-computer interface (BCI).
+Bin He is Trustee Professor of Biomedical Engineering, Professor of the Neuroscience Institute, and Professor by courtesy of Electrical and Computer Engineering at Carnegie Mellon University.
+Dr. He has made significant research and education contributions to the field of neuroengineering and biomedical imaging, including functional biomedical imaging, noninvasive brain-computer interface (BCI), and neuromodulation.
 His pioneering research has helped transforming electroencephalography from a 1-dimensional detection technique to 3-dimensional neuroimaging modality.
 His lab demonstrated for the first time for humans to fly a drone and control a robotic arm just by thinking about it using a noninvasive BCI.
-He has contributed significantly to neuroengineering education including editing the first textbook in Neural Engineering, and led multiple NIH and NSF training grants in neuroengineering.
+He has contributed significantly to neuroengineering education including editing the first textbook in Neural Engineering (1st Edition, 2005; 2nd Edition, 2013; 3rd Edition, 2020), and led multiple NIH and NSF training grants in neuroengineering.

 Bin He received his BS in 1982 in electrical engineering, from Zhejiang University, Hangzhou, China.
-He later went to study in Japan and obtained his M.S. in electrical engineering and PhD (highest honors) in bioelectrical engineering from the Tokyo Institute of Technology.
+He later went to study in Japan and obtained his M.S. in electrical engineering and PhD (highest honors) in bioelectrical engineering from the Tokyo Institute of Technology, a Nobel Prize winning campus.
 Bin He completed his postdoctoral fellowship at Harvard-MIT Division of Health Sciences and Technology in United States.
 After working as a Research Scientist at MIT, he later joined the faculty of Electrical Engineering and Bioengineering at the University of Illinois at Chicago, where Bin He was named a University Scholar by the university president.
 In January 2004, Bin He became the Professor of Biomedical Engineering at the University of Minnesota, Minneapolis.
 He also served as the founding director of Center for Neuroengineering at Minnesota from 2007-2017.
-Since 2011, Bin He has served as the director of the NSF IGERT Training Program on Systems Neuroengineering.
-In August 2012, Bin He was named the director of the Institute for Engineering in Medicine, a campus-wide research institute aimed at advancing innovative engineering solutions for tomorrow's medicine, by fostering collaborations between biomedical colleges and College of Science and Engineering at the University of Minnesota.
-In February 2018, Bin He became the Department Head of the Department of Biomedical Engineering at Carnegie Mellon University.
-He leads the Biomedical Functional Imaging and Neuroengineering Laboratory, which was founded at the University of Minnesota and relocated to Carnegie Mellon University in 2018.
+During 2011-2018, Bin He served as the director of the NSF IGERT Training Program on Systems Neuroengineering, During 2012-2017, Bin He served as the director of the Institute for Engineering in Medicine, a campus-wide research institute aimed at advancing innovative engineering solutions for tomorrow's medicine, by fostering collaborations between biomedical colleges and College of Science and Engineering at the University of Minnesota.
+From February 2018 to February 2020, Bin He served as the Head of the Department of Biomedical Engineering at Carnegie Mellon University, Over the three years, the department has made substantial progress research expenditure increased by 60%, PhD student population increased by 50%, graduate underrepresented minority student population nearly doubled, and graduate program ranking increased from the top 26th to the 22nd to the 17th according to US News and World Report.